shivanshi-22/shivanshi-22/README.md

 </p>

 <p align="center">
 I am a passionate Computer Science student at Bennett University with experience in **web development**, **data science**, and **machine learning**.
 My focus is on creating user-centric applications that enhance accessibility and deliver results.
-I have a keen interest in tackling real-world challenges through technology.
 I'm always up for a good challenge and love collaborating on innovative projects.
 </p>